Articles & Guides

 Throughout history, there have been extraordinary people whose remarkable achievements have shaped the world we live in today.
 Yet, when we think of famous people in Black History, we often think of Dr. Martin Luther King or former President Barack Obama.
 Although often overlooked or underrepresented, Black women have also made indelible contributions that have transformed society, shattered barriers and paved the way for future generations.

 In 1985, “The Color Purple” became the first film based on a Pulitzer Prize-winning novel by an African American woman and its success led to a 2023 remake.
 More recently, when the trailer of the first live action movie of “The Little Mermaid” was released, reaction videos of young Black girls mesmerized by the images of Halle Bailey as a Black Ariel were widely shared across social platforms.
-The success of Alice Walker’s 1982 novel, the awe-inspiring impact of Bailey and an array of films and novels that feature the challenges, triumphs and intimate lives of Black women are all a testament for the need to share more stories that highlight the humanity and courage of Black women, especially in the face of inequitable and often dangerous circumstances.
+These successes are a testament for the need to share more stories that highlight the humanity, triumphs and courage of Black women, especially in the face of inequitable and often dangerous circumstances.

 Black female trailblazers have combated adversity, racism and sexism to redefine the boundaries of success, leaving an enduring legacy that inspires and empowers girls and women.
 Here, 16 famous Black women in history who’ve led the way for future generations.